saverecs/SaverECS/README.md

 	12) disturbance

 - Plant Description
 > This input format of the plant model is taken using the HASLAC specification.
-For more details refer [ForFET: A Formal Feature Evaluation Tool for Hybrid Systems](https://link.springer.com/chapter/10.1007/978-3-319-68167-2_28) or http://cse.iitkgp.ac.in/~bdcaa/ForFET/ref.pdf .
+For more details, refer [ForFET: A Formal Feature Evaluation Tool for Hybrid Systems](https://link.springer.com/chapter/10.1007/978-3-319-68167-2_28) or http://cse.iitkgp.ac.in/~bdcaa/ForFET/ref.pdf .

 	module modelname(state,control variables...)
 	output output variables...;